Ideas CCR&Rs can use to Strategically Prepare for Workforce Recommendations

 Written by Mindy Bennett

 Mindy Bennett brings over 25 years of experience in the early childhood sector including teaching for children birth – kindergarten, owning a family child care home, child care center administration, as well as directing Indiana’s largest local CCR&R agency and later the work of Indiana’s state CCR&R network.
-In July of 2017 Mindy joined the staff at Child Care Aware® of America and is currently the Interim Deputy Chief of Partnership where she oversees supports for our members and works with strategic partnerships.
+In July of 2017 Mindy joined the staff at Child Care Aware® of America and is currently the Senior Director over Member Relations where she oversees supports for our members and works with strategic partnerships.